🔥Tottenham XI vs RB Leipzig: Confirmed team news, predicted lineup and latest injuries🔥

 Jan Vertonghen is pushing Davinson Sanchez for a place at centre-back, but the Colombian’s recent performances give him the edge.

-Tottenham predicted XI (4-3-3): Lloris; Aurier, Alderweireld, Sanchez, Tanganga; Ndombele, Winks, Dele; Lo Celso, Lucas, Bergwijn
+Tottenham predicted XI (4-3-3): Lloris; Aurier, Alderweireld, Sanchez, Tanganga; Lo Celso, Winks, Ndombele; Bergwijn, Lucas, Dele Alli